ctk3b/pyoz/docs/potentials.md

 ### `ContinuousPotential`

-Using this class, users can define arbitrary, continuous pair potentialsA
+Using this class, users can define arbitrary, continuous pair potentials.

 ### Provided potential classes